2022 Summer Reading Recap

 How many books have you read so far this year?

 Oof.
 I normally use Goodreads to track this, but my GR shelves are a mess right now.
 I’ve been reading and squirrelling away reviews of backlist titles.
 Forgetting to update my Currently Reading shelf, which appears on the sidebar of my blog.
-I’ve also been meaning … Continue reading
+I’ve also been meaning to … Continue reading

 Top Ten Tuesday: 2022 Summer Reading List